MathishaBuwaneka/Software-Defined-Transceiver/README.md

 **Note:** Ensure the BladeRF device is connected before starting reception.

 ### Troubleshooting
-- If the app fails, ensure all paths are valid and the required scripts are in the same directory.
+- If the app fails, ensure all paths and file extentions are correct.
-- Use the logs displayed in the app for debugging.